 - Accept responsibilities

-Animal ethics applications must be signed by all researchers, then reviewed by either the relevant Head of School, Deputy Head of School or Associate Dean Research (ADR), who deem the project is of merit to be assessed by the AEC; appropriate facilities are available (if applicable); the project will be supported by the relevant faculty.
+FedUni and Federation Training Animal ethics applications must be signed by all participants in the program/project, then reviewed by either the relevant Head of School, Deputy Head of School or Associate Dean Research (ADR), who deem the project is of merit to be assessed by the AEC; appropriate facilities are available (if required) and the project will be supported by the relevant faculty in accordance with requirements of the Act, the Code and DEDJTR licencing requirements.

 The authorised original hard copy and an electronic version of the application are to be received by the Ethics Office to complete the application process.